Find Trade Colleges

 Learn more about these excellent schools below:

 Our analysis found Community College of Rhode Island to be the best value school for trade school students in Rhode Island.
-CCRI is a fairly large public school situated in Warwick, Rhode Island.
-It awarded 2,161 degrees in 2021-2022.
+This fairly large public school is located in Warwick, Rhode Island, and it awarded 2,161 degrees in 2021-2022.

-URI undergraduate students pay an average of $34,362 in tuition and fees each year.
+CCRI undergraduate students pay an average of $13,552 in tuition and fees each year.

 A rank of #3 on this year’s list means Rhode Island College is a great place for trade school students who want to get the most value for their educational dollar.
-RIC is a medium-sized public school situated in Providence, Rhode Island.
-It awarded 1,614 degrees in 2021-2022.
+Providence, Rhode Island is the setting for this medium-sized institution of higher learning.
+The public school handed out degrees to 1,614 students in 2021-2022.

 RIC did well in our overall quality rankings, too.
 It placed #5 on our Best Trade Schools in Rhode Island list.

-The average tuition and fees for an out-of-state undergraduate students at New England Tech are $33,900 a year.
+Out-of-state tuition fees for undergraduate students at New England Tech are $33,900 per year.

 Out-of-state tuition fees for undergraduate students at JWU Providence are $38,096 per year.